zearp/Nucintosh/README.md

 \* Installers made with GibMacOS on Windows and Linux require a working internet connection as it uses the recovery image only, it then downloads the full installer from Apple.
 The *createinstallmedia* script makes an offline installer.

 > Note: OpenCore doesn't always select the correct partition in the menu when installing.
-You will only boot into the installer once, do your formatting and have the installer copy all it needs to the internet disk.
+You will only boot into the installer once, do your formatting and have the installer copy all it needs to the internal disk.
 From that point onwards always select the internal disk from the menu.
-The name might change during the installation, but easy to spot as it won't have an external label.
+The name might change during the installation, but it shouyld be easy to spot as it won't have an "external" label.

 ## Post install
 - Check if TRIM is enabled, If not run ```sudo trimforce enable``` to enable it